prody/ProDy-website/tutorials/insty_tutorial/singePDB.rst

 Visualize number of interactions onto 3D structure
 -------------------------------------------------------------------------------

-The number of the interaction can be saved to a PDB file in the *Occupancy* column by using :meth:`.Interactions.saveInteractionsPDB` method.
+The number of the interaction or total energy can be saved to a PDB file in the *Occupancy* column by using :meth:`.Interactions.saveInteractionsPDB` method.
 Then the score would be displayed in color in any available graphical program, for example, in VMD_.